HearstAT/SPAM/README.md

 ### Is It For Me?
 SPAM is a CLI Tool to support The Foreman Smart Proxies and Plugins for the following type of situations

+1. Using AWS?
+2. Already Have a ALB and Endpoint Created (or using Cloudformation)?
--   Chef Users
+3. Chef Users
-    -   Multi-Chef Orgs that need a smart proxy each
+    -   Multi-Chef Orgs that need a smart proxy each?
-    -   Mutli-Chef Orgs that match Foreman Organizations and need Smart Proxies for each Chef Org, under each Foreman Org
+    -   Mutli-Chef Orgs that match Foreman Organizations and need Smart Proxies for each Chef Org, under each Foreman Org?

 ### What Does it Do?
-SPAM Wraps the Docker API, AWS API, and Foreman API so it can act as the glue or coordinator between these services to create smart proxies in bulk, each step is optional and can be modified
+SPAM Wraps the Docker API, AWS API, and Foreman API so it can act as the glue or coordinator between these services to create smart proxies in bulk.

-1. Creates Docker Service in
+1. Docker Swarm
+    -   Create a Swarm (Optional, can just Provide Swarm Manager IP for existing Swarm)
+    -   Join a Swarm (Optional, can use docker cli instead)
+2. Creates Docker Service using (Optional, can just provide port for org container)[Dockerized Foreman Chef Smart Proxy](https://github.com/HearstAT/docker_foreman_smart_proxy_chef) for a specified org
+3. Creates Target Group for Chef Org to Route traffic to created Smart Proxy
+4. Creates Rule to forward based on proxy_url + org path (e.g. `https://proxy.domain.com/org`)
+5. Registers Target(s) (aka Instances) for ALB to round robin to
+    -   Can be single or mutliple.
+Recommended to just add each instance you run SPAM on
+6. Create Smart Proxy in Foreman with all data from above
+7. Write out all relevent data to YAML file for org creations (Swarm, ALB, and Foreman) so you can query or delete SPAM managed items
+8. Sync org data files (YAMLs) to S3 (Optional, only syncs if --bucket-name flag is used or in `~/.spam/config./yml`)
+    -   Done after every create
+    -   Done before every list and delete

 ## Usage